Chequers: 20th century

 In 1909 the house was taken on a long lease by Arthur Lee and his wife Ruth (an American heiress).
 Lee immediately re-engaged Blomfield to undertake a restoration of the interior.
 At the same time, Henry Avray Tipping undertook the design of several walled gardens from 1911 to 1912.
 In 1912, after the death of the last of the house's ancestral owners Henry Delaval Astley, Ruth Lee and her sister purchased the property and later gave it to Arthur Lee.

 During the First World War the house became a hospital and then a convalescent home for officers.
 After the war, Chequers became a private home again (now furnished with many 16th-century antiques and tapestries and the Cromwellian antiquities), and the childless Lees formed a plan.
-While previous prime ministers had always belonged to the landed classes, the post-First World War era was bringing in a new breed of politician.
+While previous prime ministers had always belonged to the landed classes, the post–First World War era was bringing in a new breed of politician.
 These men did not have the spacious country houses of previous prime ministers in which to entertain foreign dignitaries or a tranquil place to relax from the affairs of state.
 After long discussions with Prime Minister David Lloyd George, Chequers was given to the nation as a country retreat for the serving prime minister under the Chequers Estate Act 1917.
+The act established a trust of ex-officio trustees to administer the estate and the associated trust fund.

 The Lees, by this time Lord and Lady Lee of Fareham, left Chequers on 8 January 1921 after a final dinner at the house.
 A political disagreement between the Lees and Lloyd George soured the handover, which went ahead nonetheless.